captain-n3m0/PyDynamics/README.md

 A physics engine written in python for rigid body simulations with contacts.

 # Note:
-Please note that the check_collision() method in the PhysicsEngine class is not implemented and should be replaced with a proper collision detection algorithm, such as bounding volume hierarchy (BVH), spatial partitioning (e.g., octree or grid), or other collision detection techniques depending on the specific requirements of your physics engine.
+Please note that the check_collision() method in the PhysicsEngine class is not implemented and should be replaced with a proper collision detection algorithm, such as bounding volume hierarchy (BVH), spatial partitioning (e.g., octree or grid), or other collision detection techniques depending on the specific requirements of the physics engine.

 ## License